 In the mornings, you can see the hot air balloons from anywhere in town.

-Now you’re ready to plan your 10 day trip to Turkey!
+Now you’re ready to plan your 10 day Turkey itinerary!
 Please leave a comment if you have other suggestions of places to visit, or questions about visiting Turkey.

 Also check out our YouTube videos from our time in Turkey!